OfficeDev/microsoft-teams-library-js/packages/teams-js/README.md

 ### As a package

-Install either using npm or yarn.
+Install either using npm or pnpm.

 **If you are using any dependency loader** such as [RequireJS](http://requirejs.org/) or [SystemJS](https://github.com/systemjs/systemjs) or module bundler such as [browserify](http://browserify.org/), [webpack](https://webpack.github.io/), you can use `import` syntax to import specific modules.
 For e.g.